weskerfoot/Shelltalk/README.md

 well, they are more robust than FIFOs because they can handle multiple concurrent connections easily.

+See [here](https://pubs.opengroup.org/onlinepubs/9699919799/functions/write.html#tag_16_685) for a description of why FIFOs are not good for this.

+## Caveats/Ideas

+1. This tool works by modifying your `PROMPT_COMMAND` variable in Bash, as well as using the `disown` command to immediately detach the process that logs the last command.
+Hence, this will probably only work in Bash, and I have not (and have no plans to) make it work in zsh or any other shells at the moment.
+In principle, it is probably not terribly difficult to do the same thing though.

+2. The `client.py` module is probably very inefficient, as is the way it serializes and deserializes data as JSON.
+This will most likely change to some binary format.

+3. It will most likely try to integrate with `journald` in some way further down the line for persistence.

-At some point in the future, part of this may be rewritten in C, Pony, or Erlang, or a combination of all three.
+4. At some point in the future, part of this may be rewritten in C, Pony, or Erlang, or a combination of all three.

+## Usage

 1. Compile `server.rkt` with `raco exe server.rkt`
 2. Run `./server`